Not seeing a Scroll to Top Button? Go to our FAQ page for more info.

 Getting to Florence is easy (by train, plane or car)

-You can also take a taxi or pre-book private car transfer if you like more comfort and get directly to your accommodation.
-Or rent a car if you plan to visit other cities in Tuscany or explore the countryside.
+Or opt for renting a car if you plan to visit other cities in Tuscany or explore the countryside.
 Be aware that Florence has a restricted traffic zone (ZTL) in the city centre, and non-residents are not allowed to drive within this areas.

 Visitors usually combines a visit to Florence with exploring Pisa, Siena, Lucca, Cinque Terre or Chianti region.
 Most of these places are accessible by train from Florence.
-For hassle-free visit, choose one of many organised trips from Florence, like Vespa roadtrip or wine tasting.

 More useful info you may like: